16 minute read

 Excellent customer service can greatly help when you are trying to expand your customer base.

-19. Satisfied and happy customers are far less likely to leave your business when you make a mistake
+19. Satisfied and happy customers are far less likely to leave when you make a mistake

 Customers want to feel that the brands they bring into their homes are genuine and personalised, especially when things go wrong.
 By taking this crucial action, Target showed that they are all about their customers.